Chia-Network/chia-docs/docs/getting-started/timelords.md

 ---

 ## Timelord Requirements and Dependencies

 :::info
 Due to restrictions on how [MSVC](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B) handles 128 bit numbers and how Python relies upon MSVC, it is not possible to build and run Timelords of all types on Windows.
 Running a timelord on a farming machine will reduce the efficiency of the farmer and the timelord, for this reason it is recommended to have a dedicated machine for running timelords.
 :::

 Requirements:

 1. Software Timelord
    - With the release of ASIC timelords, software timelords will have a near impossible time competing.
 It is recommended to only run a software timelord for experimentation and learning purposes.
-   - Dedicated host machine that is a modern gaming PC with minimum 8 cores and 8GB of RAM.
+   - Dedicated host machine that is a modern gaming PC with minimum 6 fast cores and 8GB of RAM.
 2. Bluebox Timelord
-   - Dedicated host machine that is a modern gaming PC with minimum 8 cores and 8GB of RAM.
+   - Dedicated host machine that is a modern gaming PC with minimum 6 fast cores and 8GB of RAM.
 3. ASIC Timelord
    - The ASIC hardware
-   - Dedicated host machine that is a modern gaming PC with minimum 8 cores and 8GB of RAM.
+   - Dedicated host machine that is a modern gaming PC with minimum 6 fast cores and 8GB of RAM.
    - Two USB-C cables (one for power and one for data).
 Preferably USB-C to USB-C but we have successfully tested USB-A to USB-C without too much performance loss.

 Dependencies:

 - linux OS, our testing has been with Ubuntu 22 and newer
 - git (if installing from source)
 - ca-certificates curl gnupg (if installing from APT or if running an ASIC - RECOMMENDED)

 ## Installing a Timelord

 :::info
 Timelords execute sequential verifiable delay functions (proofs of time or VDFs), that get added to blocks to make them valid.
 This requires fast CPUs and a few cores per VDF.
 :::